 The socialist countries are true and sincere friends of the peoples fighting for liberation and of those who have thrown off the imperialist yoke.
 While rejecting on principle any interference in the internal affairs of young national states, they consider it their internationalist duty to help the peoples in strengthening their independence.
-They help and support these countries generously in achieving progress, creating a national industry, developing and consolidating the national economy and training, national personnel, and cooperate with them in the struggle for world peace, against imperialist aggression:
+They help and support these countries generously in achieving progress, creating a national industry, developing and consolidating the national economy and training national personnel.
+They co-operate with them in the struggle for world peace and against imperialist aggression.

-The class-conscious workers of the colonial powers, who realized that "no nation can be free if it oppresses other nations," fought consistently for the self-determination of the nations oppressed by the imperialists.
-Now that these nations are taking the path of national independence, it is the internationalist duty of the workers and all democratic forces in the industrially developed capitalist countries to assist them vigorously in their struggle against the imperialists, for national independence, for its consolidation, and to assist them in effectively solving the problems of their economic and cultural rebirth.
-In so doing, they defend the interests of the popular masses in their own countries.
+The class-conscious workers of the colonial powers, who realised that "no nation can be free if it oppresses other nations," fought consistently for the self-determination of the nations oppressed by the imperialists.
+Now that these nations are taking the path of national independence, it is the internationalist duty of the workers and all democratic forces in the industrially developed capitalist countries to assist them vigorously in their struggle against the imperialists.
+It is their duty to assist them in their struggle for national independence and its consolidation, and in effectively solving the problems of their economic and cultural rebirth.
+In so doing, the workers defend the interests of the people of their own countries.

-The entire course of the world history of recent decades prompts the complete and final abolition of the colonial system in all its forms and manifestations.
+The entire course of the world history of recent decades shows the need for the complete and final abolition of the colonial system in all its forms and manifestations.
 All the peoples still languishing in colonial bondage must be given every support in winning their national independence.
 All forms of colonial oppression must be abolished.
 The abolition of colonialism will also be of great importance in easing international tension and consolidating universal peace.
 This Meeting expresses solidarity with all the peoples of Asia, Africa, Latin America and Oceania who are carrying on a heroic struggle against imperialism.
 The Meeting hails the peoples of the young states of Africa who have achieved political independence-an important step towards complete emancipation.
-The Meeting extends heart-felt regards and support to the heroic Algerian people fighting for freedom and national independence, and demands an immediate cessation of the aggressive war against Algeria.
-It wrathfully condemns the inhuman system of racial persecution and tyranny in the Union of South Africa (apartheid) and urges democrats throughout the world to actively support the peoples of South Africa in their struggle for freedom and equality.
-The Meeting demands noninterference in the sovereign rights of the peoples of Cuba, the Congo and all the other countries that have won their freedom.
+The Meeting extends heartfelt greetings and support to the heroic Algerian people fighting for freedom and national independence, and demands an immediate cessation of the aggressive war against Algeria.
+It indignantly condemns the inhuman system of racial persecution and tyranny in the Union of South Africa (apartheid) and urges democrats throughout the world actively to support the peoples of South Africa in their struggle for freedom and equality.
+The Meeting demands non-interference in the sovereign rights of the peoples of Cuba, the Congo and all the other countries that have won their freedom.

-All the socialist countries and the international working-class and Communist movement see it as their duty to render the fullest moral and material assistance to the peoples fighting to free themselves from imperialist and colonial tyranny.
+All the socialist countries and the international working-class and Communist movement recognise their duty to render the fullest moral and material assistance to the peoples fighting to free themselves from imperialist and colonial tyranny.